 I still get the Irish breakfast whenever I go to Bluerose for breakfast (which is more often than is probably healthy).
 For those of you who may not know, the full Irish breakfast consists of the following: Two eggs, Irish sausage, Rashers (which is pretty much bacon), Black & White pudding (because I don’t want to turn you off of this based on the description, I’ll just say that it’s like sausage.
 It’s delicious.
 Don’t Google what it is until after you’ve tried it), early morning potatoes, grilled tomato, and an Irish Scone (they might offer you toast or a biscuit instead, but get the scone.
 I’m obsessed with Irish scones, they’re so freaking delicious).
 I usually go with my dad whenever he is in town because he (like me) is obsessed.
 Last time we went, he ended up ordering the corned beef hash, because that’s pretty much his go-to breakfast order at any restaurant we go to.
 I think it’s gross, but hey, to each his own.

 I only recently went to the Bluerose for dinner.
 They’re only open for dinner Thursday-Saturday night, so you have to catch them when you can.
 We went on a Thursday around 7, and it was perfect.
 It wasn’t too crowded, and we even got a chance to talk to the owner, Denis O’Doherty.
 He’s pretty great—very funny and personable.
 He teased me about wearing a jacket in March, since it’s so warm out.
 When we went for lunch on St. Patrick’s Day, we even had the treat of hearing him sing “O Danny Boy” completely a cappella.
 It was quite moving.
 For dinner we started off with an appetizer of the Baked Brie.
 Usually when I order baked brie, it’s encased in some kind of dough that you have to dig through to get to the cheese.
 The Bluerose baked brie, however, is baked completely dough free….
 Naked, if you will.
 It’s topped with cranberries and pecans and served with warm crustinis to eat it with.
-It was sooooo good.
-Ben and I fought over who got the last bite (I won.
-As usually).
+It was sooooo good that we fought over who got the last bite (I won.
+As usual).

 For dinner, I got the Irish Chicken Curry sandwich, with a side of Irish potato cakes and vegetable beef stew with rice.
 I absolutely loved it.
 The chicken salad has chopped apples and raisins in it, which gives it a freshness that really complements the curry.
 The potato cakes are basically like spiced mashed potatoes that are pan-fried, so they’re kind of crispy on the outside.
 I love them.